 Dali walked back to the kitchen, disappearing behind the doors.
 It was rare to get water without going to a well, cistern, or river.
 Caleb leaned forward and whispered, “So you don’t do well with Dragoons or women.”

 Conall slapped Caleb on the back of the head, smiling.
 In minutes, Dali returned to the table with two servers.
-One carried chicken, mashed peas, barley bread on a wooden slab, while the other brought the ale and water.
+One carried sliced chicken, mashed peas, barley bread on a wooden slab.
+The other server brought the ale and water.
 She beckoned to a young boy, sitting in the corner beside the kitchen doors.

 Graybard squared his shoulders and nodded.
 “He’ll be safe.”

 “This place and my son are all I have left.
 I lost my mate a few seasons ago to the fever.
 I’m not ready to lose anything else.”

-Dali whispered in Milo’s ear and pushed him towards the kitchen.
+Dali whispered in Milo’s ear and pushed him in the direction of the kitchen.
 “Let me know when you need something else.
 I prefer coins when you are ready to pay for your meal.”

 Graybard watched Dali walk to another table.
 He then asked, “That boy will be safe, right?”